 3.2.AL.a Connect elements such as causes, outcomes or impact of an event in a fictional film to a similar historical or current event.

-3.2.AL.b Compare fictional texts to determine culturally ingrained messages and perspectives such as a folktale, play, or poem.
+3.2.AL.b Compare fictional texts such as folktales, plays, or poems to determine culturally ingrained messages and perspectives.

 3.2.AM.a Analyze the differences in a fictional film from the facts of the historical event upon which it is based.